The Curse of Chalion: Plot summary

-Cazaril was formerly a noble in the land of Chalion, but was betrayed and sold into slavery.
-He returns to a regional court where he is hired as tutor to Iselle (second in line for the throne of Chalion after her brother Teidez) and her handmaid Betriz, for whom he develops romantic feelings.
-Their mother Ista also lives with them, but is considered mad.
+Cazaril is a noble in the land of Chalion, but was betrayed and sold into slavery to the barbaric Roknari.
+The people of Chalion and neighboring lands worship five gods (Father, Mother, Son, Daughter, and Bastard), while the Roknari deny the Bastard's divinity; each faith group considers the other to be infidels.
+After nearly two years as a galley slave, he returns to a regional court where he once resided and is hired as tutor to Iselle (second in line for the throne of Chalion after her brother Teidez) and her handmaid Betriz, to whom he is attracted.
+Iselle and Teidez's mother Ista also lives with them, but is considered mad.

-He accompanies Teidez, Iselle and Betriz to the capital, where he encounters his betrayer Dondo, whose brother Martou is chancellor to the ailing monarch Orico.
-Orico spends much time in his menagerie, run by the exile Umegat.
-The corrupt Dondo spends time with Teidez, exposing the boy to various vices, and arranges a marriage to Iselle.
-In desperation, Cazaril calls on the Bastard (one of the five gods) for a miracle of death magic, accepting that if it succeeds in killing Dondo, his life will be claimed as well.
-Dondo dies, but Cazaril does not, finding himself gifted with second sight by the experience.
-With Umegat's help, he learns that the royal family of Chalion is under a generation-old curse, and that Orico is only sustained through the cleansing magic of the menagerie.
-He also finds that Dondo's soul and the Bastard's death demon are bound to his body in the form of a tumor, with the demon trying to bring about his death so it can return to the gods with the required two souls.
+Teidez and Iselle accept an invitation to stay at the capital, accompanied by Betriz, Cazaril, and other domestics.
+There Cazaril encounters his betrayer, Dondo, whose brother Martou is chancellor to the ailing monarch Orico.
+Orico spends much time in his menagerie, run by the Roknari exile Umegat.
+The corrupt Dondo befriends Teidez to further his own ambitions, introducing the boy to various vices.
+He also connives to arrange a marriage between himself and a horrified Iselle.
+In desperation, Cazaril calls on the Bastard for a miracle of death magic, which would kill both himself and Dondo.
+Dondo dies, but Cazaril does not, finding himself now a saint—an agent of the gods, gifted with second sight.
+With the help of Umegat, another saint, he learns that the royal family of Chalion is under a generation-old curse, and that Orico is only sustained through the cleansing magic of the sacred animals in the menagerie.
+He also learns that Dondo's soul and the Bastard's death demon are both trapped inside a tumor in his body, with the demon trying to bring about his death so it can return to the gods with the required two souls.